qurusales/qurusales.github.io/_qis/multiformat.md

 ### Feature ###

-Upload any file and it will convert
+QIS supports a huge number of differing file formats and we are committed to adding any that don’t automatically upload, making them compatible with standard web practices and other systems.

 ### Advantage ###

-Saves image creation and upload times
+The advantage of this approach is that it saves image creation and upload times as well as future proofing when you need to upload new types of image format.
+Forget manual conversions, QIS does it for you.

 ### Benefit ###

-Remove the time and effort spent converting and uploading hundreds of product images
+Removing the time and effort spent converting hundreds of product images means that your partners and target audience gain access to whatever images you have available in a very easy way.